mulesoft-assets/template-sfdc2db-contact-migration/README.md

 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
 + http.port `9090`
-+ page.size `1000`
++ page.size `200`
-+ migration.date `2014-12-10T14:17:21.000Z`
++ migration.date `2015-09-08T10:17:21.000Z`

 #### Database Connector configuration
 + database.url `jdbc:mysql://192.168.224.130:3306/database?user=mule&password=mule`

-If it is required to connect to a different Database there should be provided the jar for the library and changed the value of that field in the connector.
+**Note:** If it is required to connect to a different Database there should be provided the jar for the library and changed the value of that field in the connector.

 #### Salesforce Connector configuration
 + sfdc.username `joan.baez@orgb`